Reinforcement Learning Explained (Beginner-Friendly Guide)

 2. How is reinforcement learning different from supervised learning?

-Supervised learning uses labeled data, while reinforcement learning learns through trial and error.
+Supervised learning uses labeled examples to teach AI, while reinforcement learning learns through trial and error without direct answers.

 3. What is an example of reinforcement learning?